wildfyre-app/server/docs/index.rst

     * You MUST NOT use the api, to do any harm to our servers.
     * You MUST NOT use the api, to send a massive amount of data to our servers.
-    * You MUST NOT use the api, to send SPAM or simmilar annoying content.
+    * You MUST NOT use the api, to send SPAM or similar annoying content.
     * You MUST NOT use the api, to spread hate.
     * You MUST NOT use the api, to spread pornographic content.
     * You MUST NOT use the api, to spread illegal content.